SitanHuang/rim/README.md

   - but can easily do things you do with mouse with vim
 2. BAD support for windows even you have ansicon installed within that little cmd.exe

+## Installation
+1. download everything into `folder`
+2. `cd folder` or `cd folder/build`
+3. `build/build.rb -h`
+4. check the variables
+5. execute without the install option
+6. fix problems and do it with the install option

 ## Q & A
 - **Q:**